dhadka/ezcache/README.md

 ### auto

-This is a special configuration that auto-detects the type of cache.
+Using `auto` will auto-detect which cache type is appropriate for your repo.
 Furthermore, this can match multiple types, thus creating multiple caches.

 ```